-ii) Issued 9,617,334 warrants (pursuant to a non-brokered private placement) as discussed in note 7.
-Each warrant entitles the holder to purchase one common share of the Company at a price of \$0.35 per share for a period of 24 months from the date of the private placement, provided that in the event that the 20 day closing price of the common shares on the TSX Venture Exchange or such other stock exchange that the common shares may then be listed on is greater than \$0.35, the Company shall be entitled to accelerate the exercise period of the warrants to a period of not less than 10 days after written notice is deemed to have been received by the holders of the warrants from the Company regarding same.
+During the year ended December 31, 2015, the Company issued 27,904,775 warrants pursuant to non-brokered private placements and 1,789,545 warrants as settlement of an amount owing to a supplier as discussed in note 7.
+Each warrant entitles the holder to purchase one common share of the Company at a price of \$0.35 per share for a period of 24 months from the date of the private placement, provided that in the event that the 20 day closing price of the common shares on the TSX Venture Exchange or such other stock exchange that the common shares may be then listed on is greater than \$0.35, the Company shall be entitled to accelerate the exercise period of the warrants to a period of not less than 10 days after written notice is deemed to have been received by the holders of the warrants from the Company regarding same.